 We may receive compensation when you click on links to products from our partners.

 You’ve done your homework and have managed to include the top 10 LinkedIn buzzwords in your profile.
-Job well done – no – BIG MISTAKE.
+Job well done?
+No this is a BIG MISTAKE.
 You don’t want to be part of the crowd, you want to stand out from the crowd.
 Furthermore, your profile (and all of the “action” words you decide to use) should reflect your experience.
 The best advice for resumes does not necessarily work as well in your LinkedIn profile.
 What to do?
-Take a look at some of these articles to help you refine your profile:
+Take a look at some of at this article – Understanding the Importance of Keywords in Your Job Search

 Hiring managers do not want to know how you helped “Save the Whales” (a very noble cause, but not for your LinkedIn Profile unless you are hoping to get a job at Sea World).
 Nor should your profile just be a regurgitation of every accomplishment you’ve ever achieved.
 Your profile should reflect accomplishments and skills that appeal to hiring managers.
 Think of it this way, if you were hiring your replacement, what would you want to see in their profile?
 This resource is worth a look.

 Who’s Viewed Your Profile